microsoft/BCTech/samples/SlowExtension/readme.md

 # Installing the extension

-Follow these steps:
-1. Build the extension (e.g. against your Business Central Online sandbox environment)
+Build the extension (e.g. against your Business Central Online sandbox environment)

-2. Upload the extension (either in the Extension Management page, or publish directly from VS Code)
+Upload the extension (either in the Extension Management page, or publish directly from VS Code)

 # Running the scenarios